dev-luigi/IPMI-FanPilot/README.md

       "password": "calvin"
     }

 Alternatively, use the web interface to save credentials by entering them in the Connection Settings section and clicking the green "Save" button.
+Credentials are automatically encrypted with AES-256 encryption.

 ---

 ## Running the Application

-### Using the Batch File (Windows)
+### Using the Start Script (Windows - Recommended)

-Simply double-click the avvia.bat file.
+Simply double-click the start.bat file.
 The script will automatically:
 - Request administrator privileges
 - Install dependencies if needed
 - Start the Node.js server
-- Open the web interface

-    avvia.bat
+- Display any errors if they occur

+    start.bat

+The batch file will remain open and show output, making it easy to diagnose any issues.

 ### Using Command Prompt or PowerShell